lkovari/LeetCode_CSharp/README.md

-# LeetCode Solutions with C#, just for practicing (some brain exercises)
+# LeetCode Solutions with C#, just for practicing
+(little brain exercises)